Published onHealth Tip of the Week

-If you're wondering if, and how, to explain this to your children, Naline Lai, MD, FAAP, and Julie Kardos, MD, FAAP, CHOP pediatricians in Bucks County nd co-founders of the Two Peds in a Pod blog, suggest relaying the facts about what is happening in a straightforward, age appropriate manner.
+Over the past few years, it sometimes feels like we’re waking up to more bad news every day.
+If you're wondering if – or how — to explain scary, sad or distressing situations to your children, Naline Lai, MD, FAAP, and Julie Kardos, MD, FAAP, CHOP pediatricians in Bucks County and co-founders of the Two Peds in a Pod blog, suggest relaying the facts about what is happening in a straightforward, age-appropriate manner.

 “Even though an event may have taken place far away from home, the media can make it seem as if it happened next door,” says Dr. Lai.

-It’s also important to talk about what happened in order to reassure kids they’re not the cause of any worry or tension they’re sensing.
+It’s also important to talk about what happened to reassure kids they’re not the cause of any worry or tension they’re sensing.

 “Kids can sense your emotions, even when you haven’t told them why you’re feeling a certain way,” says Dr. Kardos.
 “Not telling your children about an event that’s troubling you may make them concerned that they’re to blame for any worried or hushed conversations they overhear.”

 Need more help having tough conversations with your kids?
 Dr. Lai and Dr. Kardos shared the following tips:

 - Offer concrete answers to your kids’ questions, but don’t be afraid to say, “I don’t know.”